Olatubosun/rocksdb.docs/Dictionary-Compression.md

 ## Implementation

-The dictionary will be constructed by sampling the first output file in a subcompaction when the target level is bottommost.
-Samples are 64 bytes each and taken uniformly/randomly over the file.
-When picking sample intervals, we assume the output file will reach its maximum possible size.
-If not, some of the sample intervals will lie outside the file's data, thus they will not be included in the dictionary and its size will be less than `max_dict_bytes`.

-Once generated, this dictionary will be loaded into the compression library before compressing/uncompressing each data block of subsequent files in the subcompaction.
+Dictionary compression is only implemented for the bottom-most level.
+The dictionary will be constructed for each SST file in a subcompaction by sampling entire data blocks in the file.
+When dictionary compression is enabled, the uncompressed data blocks in the file being generated will be buffered in memory, upto ```target_file_size``` bytes.
+Once the limit is reached, or the file is finished, data blocks are taken uniformly/randomly from the buffered data blocks and used to train the ZStd dictionary trainer.

 The dictionary is stored in the file's meta-block in order for it to be known when uncompressing.
+During reads, if ```BlockBasedTableOptions::cache_index_and_filter_blocks``` is ```true```, the dictionary meta-block is cached in the block cache, though it is not prefetched unlike index and filter blocks.
+If it is ```false```, the dictionary meta-block is read and pinned in memory , but not charged to the block cache.

+The in-memory uncompression dictionary is a digested form of the raw dictionary stored on disk, and is larger in size.
+The digested form makes uncompression faster, but does consume more memory.

 ## Limitations

+* Applies only to bottommost level
-* Uniform random sampling is not optimal (see https://github.com/facebook/rocksdb/pull/1835)
+* Dictionary meta-block is not prefetched into the block cache
-* Requires repetitions across files since we generate dictionary from subcompaction's first file and only apply it to later files